infinohq/infino-sdk/README.md

 Official Python SDK for [Infino](https://infino.ai) - the unification layer for your data stack.

-**Infino** provides a single gateway to your entire data stack.
-Query Elasticsearch, OpenSearch, Snowflake, and 50+ sources in place—no ETL required.
-Use natural language, SQL, Query DSL, or PromQL through one unified API.
+**Infino** provides a single gateway to your data stack.
+Query Elasticsearch, OpenSearch, Snowflake, and 50+ sources in natural language, SQL, QueryDSL, or PromQL.
+Bring diverse data sources together for deeper analysis—no ETL required.
+All through one unified API.

 **Built for**:
 - **Connect**: Access 50+ data sources without data movement